 - In a large bowl, combine your dry ingredients.

-- Add 1-2 tbsp. of butter to a skillet and turn heat to medium-low.
-When butter is melted, pour about 1 tbsp. of batter into your skillet leaving about an inch between each pancake.
+- Add 1-2 tablespoon of butter to a skillet and turn heat to medium-low.
+When butter is melted, pour about 1 tablespoon of batter into your skillet leaving about an inch between each pancake.
 (I suggest using a mini ice cream scoop for perfectly round, evenly sized pancakes).

 - If you want super crispy edges, it is important that you use the handle of the pan to help move the butter AROUND the edges of each pancake!
 You want the perimeter of each pancake to be nicely coated in the butter! *Use more butter if your pan is larger.